Aiswarya-prasad/aiswarya-prasad.github.io/_posts/2024-10-10-music_performances.md

 ---

-I’ve been learning Carnatic music since I was a child—with varying levels of dedication through my school years.
-Around 2018, while pursuing my undergraduate studies in Bangalore, I developed a deeper appreciation for the art and resumed formal training.
+I’ve been learning Carnatic music since childhood — albeit with varying levels of commitment through my school years.
+Around seven years ago, while pursuing my undergraduate studies in Bangalore, I developed a deeper appreciation for the art and resumed formal training.
 Since then, I’ve enjoyed listening, practicing, and performing at local events and contests.

+I owe my ability to appreciate and perform this art entirely to my wonderful teachers as well as the many talented artists whose music continues to inspire millions.
+I am deeply grateful to Smt.
+Lakshmi Krishnaswamy, who helped me set out on the path to learning this form and guided me throughout my childhood, Smt.
+Swathi Gurikar, who nurtured my learning during my time in Bangalore, and most recently, Smt.
+Malvika Rajagopal, whose guidance continues to shape my journey.
+I also remain indebted to other teachers from whom I have had the privilege of learning, even if only briefly.

 Here are a few recordings from the past few years.
 Many of these would not have been possible without the collaboration and encouragement of several talented friends.
-I’ll be adding more details about each song and artist soon.

 ## 🎵 Pakkala Nilabadi (Ragam: Karaharapriya)